BrightspaceUI/core/components/list/README.md

 ## Future Enhancements

-- Use grid to manage focus with arrow keys
 - Drag & drop support
 - Paging: integration with "load more", "scroll" and "numeric" paging mechanisms
 - Header with support for search, selected count, select-all